-Although the work we have done towards fuel poverty is not current policy, this work has strong links with our work towards managing the environment Housing Services continue to deliver energy saving measures to help our tenants with fuel poverty such as solar photovoltaic panels that help reduce electricity costs.
+Although the work we have done towards fuel poverty is not current policy, this work has strong links with our work towards managing the environment Housing Services continue to deliver energy saving measures to help our tenants with fuel poverty such as solar photovoltaic panels that help reduce electricity costs, air-source heat pumps, replacement boilers and associated controls, insulation, solar thermal hot water and trials of air to air heat pumps.
+There is no single fix for all circumstances and alternative treatments for those unable to benefit directly from the extensive solar PV installations are being implemented with revenue stream provided by the solar PV and other funding.
+Investigations to the benefits of other and developing technologies are on-going.
+Opportunities will be taken to provide a main gas supply to those currently 'off-gas'.